darth-binit/ML_AIT_A1/README.md

 You can login to https://mlaita1-7vhm5vwxtrkjarfsmcne9q.streamlit.app to view this web application.
 Please refresh the page if any error occurs or some charts don't load...

 ## Through Docker
-Also you can use docker by running the docker image docker run -p 8501:8501 my-streamlit-app
+Also you pull the docker image as i have pushed the image through github central repository.
+You can use the below command to pull out the image and run it in your local machine docker pull ghcr.io/darth-binit/my-streamlit-app:latest